circlecube/evans-block-theme/docs/talk-fse-ftw/linktree-block.md

 ## LinkTree Block Pattern
-This block pattern is modeled after the popular linktree design pattern where social users can't share links except in their bio.
+This block pattern is modeled after the popular linktree design pattern where social users can only share a single link in their bio.
 They will create a page containing all their links and point people to that page.
+If you want a personal site but use social media primarily, this could be a nice block to showcase on or even as your site.

 See link in bio.
-If you want a personal site but use social media primarily, this could be a nice block to showcase on or even as your site.

 ### Block details
 Cover block with background containing a rounded square image (optional), followed by a  spacer and buttons.